Author

 • Battery durability

-• Repurposing and recycling guidelines10
+• Repurposing and recycling guidelines

 Digital product passports for other types of products

-The EU Strategy for Sustainable and Circular Textiles and the Construction Products Regulation have already outlined digital product passports as potential future requirements to ensure compliance with their proposed frameworks.
+The 2024 Ecodesign for Sustainable Products Regulation provides a framework for producing more sustainable products in the EU and states that DPPs will play a role in ensuring this.
+The EU Strategy for Sustainable and Circular Textiles and the Construction Products Regulation have also outlined digital product passports as potential future requirements to ensure compliance with their proposed frameworks.
 More specific guidelines on these sector-specific digital product passports are expected by the end of 2022.

-The practicalities of digital product passport implementation
+The practicalities of DPP implementation

-From an operational perspective, it’s not as difficult as it may first seem.
+From an operational perspective, it is not as difficult as it may first seem.
 Once a framework is defined for the information to be included in digital product passports, traceability software can be used to standardise data sets coming from existing ERP systems.
 The required unique product identifiers can use existing technologies such as barcodes, QR codes, RFID tags, or similar, for digital product passport data submission.
 In the end, this process can be almost entirely automated.

-Implementing a data transfer infrastructure for digital product passports
+Implementing a data transfer infrastructure for DPPs

-In most cases, the only major thing companies are missing is the infrastructure for an open, standard, interoperable format for the digital product passport data, that is also machine-readable, structured, and searchable, (per the essential requirements included in Article 9 of the proposed Ecodesign for Sustainable Products Regulation11).
 But thanks to the rapidly evolving world of blockchain, decentralised systems will be able to meet these requirements and provide key product information to the parties who value it most.
 These technological advances also mitigate the past criticism that decentralised blockchains have high operating costs and energy consumption.
 New blockchain technology developments will allow vast amounts of secure data transfer, using a fraction of the energy.

 Figure 1: Information transfer alongside material flow in the supply chain, and some of the opportunities it unlocks.